-Derek Hatton, who has been suspended from the British Labour Party just days after being readmitted.
-Photograph: Stefan Rousseau/PA Wire
+Derek Hatton, the controversial former deputy leader of Liverpool council, has been suspended from the British Labour Party just two days after being allowed back in after 34 years.

 The 71-year-old has been suspended pending an investigation into a tweet he posted in 2012 blaming Jews for Israeli government policy.

 The tweet, which resurfaced since he was readmitted to the party on Monday, said: "Jewish people with any sense of humanity need to start speaking out publicly against the ruthless murdering being carried out by Israel! "

 Drawing attention to the tweet, the Labour MP Ian Austin said: "Keen to address the Jewish community's concerns and widespread worries that the Labour party has been taken over by a sectarian hard-left faction, the party yesterday readmitted Derek Hatton."

 A Labour source said: “Derek Hatton was given provisional membership, pending NEC approval.
 The party was not aware of this material.
 Once this was brought to our attention he was suspended pending the NEC’s decision.”